The following are the rules for participating in Swedish Game Awards 2014.

 §1.8 Teams may submit multiple game entries.
 This also means individuals may participate in multiple teams and entries during the same competition run.

-§2.1 Entries must run on one of the following operating systems: Windows 7, Linux (latest stable build of Ubuntu) or OS X (as a Universal binary).
+§2.1 Entries must run on one of the following operating systems: Windows 7 or 8, Linux (latest stable build of Ubuntu) or OS X (as a Universal binary).
 Emulators are permitted.
 The entries may use special hardware such as gamepads or home made input devices, but they must provided to SGA prior to jury weekend in order for the jury to be able to do their job.
 They will be returned shortly after.

 $2.2 Entries targeting the mobile platform must be run on one of the following platforms: Windows Phone, Iphone/Ipad or Android.
 The entry must be a native application.
 SDK emulators are also allowed.